 Now, your email campaign is ready for sending.

-- Email open rate – is the percent of your opened emails by subscribers.
+- Email open rate – the percent of your opened emails by subscribers.

-- Click-through rate – is the percent of subscribers who followed the link in your email.
+- Click-through rate – the percent of subscribers who followed the link in your email.

-- Bounces – percent of emails that were not delivered due to different reasons.
+- Bounces – the percentage of emails that were not delivered due to different reasons.

-- Unsubscribe rate – is the percentage of recipients who unsubscribed after opening your email.
+- Unsubscribe rate – the percentage of recipients who unsubscribed after opening your email.

 You can get much more detailed statistics with the help of Google Analytics.

 Make use of UTM-tags!
-With their help, you will be able to get to know where your client “came from” to your site, which channel of communication made it possible.
+With their help, you will be able to get to know how your client “came from” on their way to your site (i.e., which channel of communication made it possible).

-Such a deep analysis will help you to be closer to your subscribers, to know more about them and work for them.
+Such an in-depth analysis will help you to be closer to your subscribers, to know more about them, and work for them.

 So, follow these 5 steps to start your email marketing!